anj1/AffineSpaces.jl/README.md

 intersect(affinesubspace1, affinesubspace2)
 ```
 ### Solid Geometry
 AffineSpaces.jl contains a set of functions for performing *solid geometry* - the geometry of volumes including n-dimensional polyhedra.
+These are described below.

 #### Half-spaces
 The simplest volume is the entire R<sup>n</sup> space.
 We can represent this space using basis vectors, as mentioned.
 However, R<sup>n</sup> by itself is not that interesting.
 It becomes more interesting when we introduce the notion of *half-spaces*.
 Half-spaces are produced when we take an n-dimensional space and divide it into parts using a *hyperplane* (an affine subspace of dimension n-1).
 For example, we can divide the 2D plane into two parts with a line, or a 3D space into two parts with a plane.
 Mathematically, we can represent a half-space of dimension n as follows.
 Let **a** be a normal vector of dimension n, and *b* be a real number.
 Then all points **x** in the space that satisfy: